mapproxy/mapproxy/doc/configuration.rst

 The configuration uses the YAML format.
 The Wikipedia contains a `good introduction to YAML <http://en.wikipedia.org/wiki/YAML>`_.

-The MapProxy configuration is grouped into six sections, each configures a different aspect of MapProxy.
+The MapProxy configuration is grouped into sections, each configures a different aspect of MapProxy.
 These are the following sections:

 - ``globals``:  Internals of MapProxy and default values that are used in the other configuration sections.